phalpern/WG21-halpern/task_block_proposal-r4.md

         });
     }

-Other approaches are also being considered, including making a theoretical distinction between a "thread" as defined in C++11 and a "worker" as the agent that executes tasks.
+Other approaches were considered, including making a theoretical distinction between a "thread" as defined in C++11 and a "worker" as the agent that executes tasks.
 Making this distinction would solve certain problems with parallelism and thread identity, including issues of object and thread lifetimes that the `thread_switching` keyword does not address.
+As we refine our notion of "execution agent", it may become attractive to adopt this terminology.

-Final resolution of issues related to thread-switching may need to wait until a thorough discussion of "execution agents."
+## Returning with unjoined children

-## Returning with Unjoined Children
+### Description of the issue

 The _escaping asynchronous children_ feature of the constructs proposed in this paper